c128lib/Reference/InstructionSet.md

 ## Program Counter

 When the 6502 is ready for the next instruction it increments the program counter before fetching the instruction.
-Once it has the op code, it increments the program counter by the length of the operand, if any.
+Once it has the opcode, it increments the program counter by the length of the operand, if any.
 This must be accounted for when calculating branches or when pushing bytes to create a false return address (i.e. jump table addresses are made up of addresses-1 when it is